 A wet brush may provide smooth, gliding strokes on the page, but you might accidentally have more water than paint if you don’t pay attention.
 A dry brush might be easier to control, but you could end up with a raspy texture on the paper that you didn’t expect.

-The trick to figuring out your brush control is to sit down and just fill it with varying brushstrokes.
+The trick to figuring out your brush control is to sit down and just fill a page with varying brushstrokes.
 Experiment with the amount of water you use and the amount of pigment to get a feel for your materials.
 You’ll find that you can get a huge range of brushstrokes using the same paintbrush by simply adjusting the amount of water in the brush.
 This will help you understand the relationship between your brush, water, and the page much better.

 Control Your Paper